-Business development officers and marketing researchers and consultants conduct research, formulate policies and manage programs to stimulate industrial and commercial business investment or tourism in urban and rural areas, or to promote commercial or industrial products and services.
-They are employed by government departments, international organizations, marketing firms and business associations or may be self-employed.
-(National Occupational Classification)
+Business development officers and consultants conduct research, formulate policies and manage programs to stimulate industrial and commercial business investment or tourism in urban and rural areas, or to promote commercial or industrial products and services.
+They are employed by government departments, international organizations, and business associations or may be self-employed.
+(NOC)

 Business Development Officers/Executives/Managers assist companies to acquire new customers and sell additional products or services to existing ones; this means the role is a crucial one for any business with the ambition to expand or the necessity to diversify its clientele.
 (The Telegraph Media Group Ltd.)

 Find detailed information about the occupation, including typical duties and working conditions, in the links below: